mpolacek/lists/500-albums.md

 - [X] 10.
 Lauryn Hill - The Miseducation of Lauryn Hill
 - [X] 11.
 The Beatles - Revolver (1966)
 - [ ] 12.
 Michael Jackson - Thriller (1982)
 - [ ] 13.
-Aretha Franklin- I Never Loved a Man the Way I Love You
+Aretha Franklin - I Never Loved a Man the Way I Love You
 - [X] 14.
 The Rolling Stones - Exile on Main St.
 - [ ] 15.
 Public Enemy - It Takes a Nation of Millions to Hold Us Back
 - [ ] 16.
 The Clash - London Calling (1979)